 As the Semantic Web evolves, scalability of inference techniques becomes increasingly important.
 While in recent years the focus was on pure terminological reasoning, the interest shifts now more to reasoning with respect to large assertional parts, e.g. in the order of millions or billions of triples.
-Research on ontologies with medium-sized assertional information has already been conducted on less expressive description logics, e.g. in $[CDGL^+05]$ .
-Further techniques were investigated in [FKM+06].
+The first steps were done in $[FKM^+06]$ .
 The authors propose to extract a condensed summary graph out of the assertional part of an ontology, and then perform reasoning on that summary.
 [FKM+06] reports encouraging performance results.
 However, for avoiding inconsistencies due to merging, the summaries have to be rewritten in expensive query-dependent refinement steps.
-With increasing numbers of refinement steps necessary, the performance of the approach degrades $[DFK^+09]$ .
+With increasing number of refinement steps necessary, the performance of the aproach degrades $[DFK^+09]$ .
 Moreover, the technical criteria for summarization (creating representative nodes by grouping concept sets), seems arbitrary.
 In [WM08], a method is proposed to identify the relevant islands, i.e. set of assertions/information, required to reason about a given individual.
 The main motivation is to enable in-memory reasoning over ontologies with a large ABox, for traditional tableau-based reasoning systems.

 Given the island of an individual, we will make the idea of summarization more formal.
-In this paper we present an approach to execute efficient instance retrieval tests on database-oriented ontologies.
+In this paper we present an approach to execute efficient instant retrieval tests on database-oriented ontologies.
 The main insight of our work is that the islands computed in [WM08] can be checked for similarity and instance retrieval can then be performed over equivalence classes of similar islands.
 The query answering algorithm for instance retrieval over similar islands is implemented in a distributed manner.
 We report interesting scalability results with respect to our test ontology: increasing the number of nodes in the network by the factor of n almost reduces the query answering time to $\frac{1}{n}$ .
-Moreover, we implemented our algorithm in such a way that the input ontology can be loaded in an offline phase and changed afterwards incrementally online.
+Moreover, we implemented our algorithm in such a way that the input ontology can be loaded in a offline phase and changed afterwards incrementally online.